 The balance of trade is the difference between a country’s monetary value of exports and imports.
-A positive balance is known as a trade surplus—that is, exports are greater than imports.
+A positive balance is known as a trade surplus, or exports that are greater than imports.
 A negative balance is known as a trade deficit.

 The relative value of the US Dollar Index compared to other currencies is affected by changes in the balance of trade.
 A trade deficit means foreign goods are in demand, which increases the demand for foreign currency.
-US dollar, or USD, outflows increase.
+Then outflows of the US dollar (or USD) increase.
 Over a long period, this leads to USD devaluation.

 The above chart shows the relationship between gold prices and the trade balance.
-Recently, the trade balance has been negative.
 Since trade balance values are negative, an upward-moving line means a decrease in the deficit, and vice versa.

 Meanwhile, the trade balance and gold don’t have a linear relationship.
 There may be other stronger variables affecting gold prices, such as the strength of the USD.